DevOps-Nirvana/EKSCTL-Example-Configurations/README.md

 `simple-higher-pod-density.yaml` - Creates an VPC and a new cluster from scratch (same as `simple.yaml` above), while enabling higher pod density with a new VPC CNI feature to minimize the cost of running your services if your microservices take very little CPU/RAM Resources

+`simple-windows-spot-nodes.yaml` - Creates an VPC and a new cluster from scratch (same as `simple.yaml` above) with Windows nodes only, keeping the configuration and setup very simple.

 To use these files, see below for instructions...